maksimKorzh/listing-scraper/README.md

 Use this to check whether the scraper exists, is running or stopped.

+### Load Scraper

+Loads a previously saved scraper configuration from a file.

+After loading a scraper, you can review its configuration and use it for scraping.

 ### Save Scraper

 Saves the current scraper configuration to a file.